TadiT7/treble_experimentations_wiki/Samsung-Galaxy-A20.md

 [\*\*] NFC seems to be really slow and sometimes even unresponsive.

-[\*\*\*] Previous tests showed that having usb debugging enable will crash the device, however it's unknown whether that is still the case.
-(Installing a custom kernel might help, not in my case however...)
+[\*\*\*] Previous tests showed that having USB debugging enabled whilst using MTP will crash the device.
+(Still the same with Eureka Kernel)

 ## Fixed Issues
 * Launcher keeps crashing: This happened to me and it might happen to you.
 I haven't tested the latest build but I will later.
 What you need to do is download gapps and flash it This will put the navigation bar gestures back and you can use the pixel launcher. ~ [os54656]
 * Overlay issues such as UI going off the Display: Installing a vendor_hardware_overlay will fix this.
 Device fingerprint must contain the device's details to activate the overlay which will be placed in /system/product/overlay.
 My overlay patch isn't currently available but soon it'll be placed on github along with the source code feel free to help once it's available.
 [Source](https://github.com/tristanbollard/vendor_hardware_overlay)

 ## Present Problems (More like to-do list)
-- [ ] Custom Kernel support for SM-A205YN? if it's just this model?
-(To further test for issues and maybe solve a few)
 - [ ] Solve the gpsd fatal crash (hasn't really affected me but looking to fix)
-- [ ] Hyper-HAL's constant nagging of "Couldn't Open Sysfs -- /sys/power/cpufreq_min_limit" and "Couldn't Open Sysfs - /sys/power/cstate_control" (Most likely due to not having that custom kernel)
+- [ ] Hyper-HAL's constant nagging of "Couldn't Open Sysfs -- /sys/power/cpufreq_min_limit" and "Couldn't Open Sysfs - /sys/power/cstate_control" (custom kernel doesn't help)
 - [x] Upload vendor_hardware_overlay to github and being pushed to source.
 [Commit](https://github.com/phhusson/vendor_hardware_overlay/pull/417)
 ---